Benefits of Laser Therapy For Your Horse or Dog

 "An investigation into the depth of penetration of low level laser therapy through the equine tendon in vivo" (The Irish Veterinary Journal)

 Would you like information on Veterinary Surgeons or other holistic therapists who use colour, light or laser therapy near you?
-Please email us at email@example.com - I'll be pleased to try and assist!
+Please email me at firstname.lastname@example.org - I'll be pleased to try and assist!

 You can get more information on many complementary therapies for animals here at Taranet.
 Take a look at the sitemap here for a list.